leetaeh00n/leetaeh00n/README.md

 ![header](https://capsule-render.vercel.app/api?type=venom&color=auto&height=300&section=header&text=Just%20Do%20It&fontSize=90)

 ## Hi there 👋
-I am a Ph.D. student in the Department of Statistics and Data Science at the University of Seoul.
+I'm Taehun Lee, currently a Ph.D. student in the Department of Statistics and Data Science at the University of Seoul.

 ### 🔬 Research Interests
 - Out-of-Distribution (OOD) Detection